space-wizards/docs/src/en/space-station-14/departments/security/proposals/reduced-metagaming.md

 Security should not have any rule limitations on checking implants, but instead Security should be mechanically discouraged from performing random implant checks.
 I propose the following:
 - Rule change: Security has knowledge of implants; that they exist, and what types the Syndicate have access to.
 - Rule change: Security has no limitations on performing implant checks.
-- Checks can only be performed with the `Implant Extractor`, a device that can be printed in the Medfab.
+- Checks can only be performed with the new **Implant Extractor**, a device that can be printed in the Medfab.
 - To extract, the Implant Extractor must be set to the specific type of implant to be extracted.
 A doafter is then performed.
    - If successful, the chosen implant gets extracted into the Implant Extractor similar to how an Implanter is done now.
    - If unsuccessful, no implant is extracted.
 The user that tried to use the Implant Extractor takes 45 Cellular damage, ignoring resistances, as the device backfires.

 The main point is the damage taken by the Implant Extractor.
 Performing an implant check without sufficient suspicion and being wrong becomes a very high price to pay, encouraging Security to be sure of their search.
 Even a single failed search essentially requires the user to be sent to the medbay, and two puts them out of commission for a long time.

 Note: The particulars of this suggestion may change as Newmed/Surgery gets implemented.
 The important part is that implant searching someone without being correct should punish Security by temporarily taking away a resource, in this case in the form of personnel.
+The exact nature of the damage and restriction on resources could change.

 ## The PDA / Uplink Problem